ghzeni/blockgame-guide/README.md

     -The Atlas Inn-
       Introduction
 ===================
 You can visit The Atlas Inn (497, -1928) by using the command '/t spawn the_atlas' and heading left.
-There's a bunch of useful information in there but getting a room here is very helpful early on (wasto me - cheddar) because it allows you to have a safe place to store your stuff and the town provides you with free resources such as Lava Buckets and Obsidian to get back from Myrkheim.
+There's a bunch of useful information in there but getting a room here is very helpful early on (wasto me - cheddar) because it allows you to have a safe place to store your stuff and the town provides free resources such as lava buckets and obsidian to help you return from Myrkheim.
 To join The Atlas, the easiest way is to go to the Pirate Software discord and search "The Atlas - A Newbie Friendly Town".
 This is a thread in the #blockgame-forums and upon requesting, someone will promptly respond to you and help you get a room at the Inn.